What is eyelid surgery?

 Each person is going to heal at their own pace after eyelid surgery.
 The best results are seen by individuals who take their self care post surgery seriously.
 A patient should constantly elevate their head while they are sleeping to improve circulation and minimizes swelling.

 For the first couple of weeks after surgery, you will need to stay away from strenuous physical activity and swimming.
 Activities that require you to bend and lift should be avoided because the motion can quickly increase the blood pressure in your head, which in turn could negatively impact your recovery.

-By knowing what to expect following eyelid surgery and by listening to our doctor’s recommendations, you put yourself in the best position for long-term positive results.
-Contact us today at Restore SD Plastic Surgery to book a consultation in San Diego.
+By knowing what to expect following eyelid surgery and scheduling a consultation with female board certified plastic surgeon Dr. Katerina Gallus will help you put yourself in the best position for excellent long-term results.
+Contact us online or call us at 858-224-2281 to book a consultation at Restore SD Plastic Surgery in San Diego.